omnibenchmark-renku/contributed-project-templates/omnibench-dataset/README.md

 III.
 Fill in the empty fields.
 Some description of your project that will be passed at the begining of this readme and the metadata of your data.
 If needed, you can change them latter in the `src/config.sh`  and `src/{{ __sanitized_project_name__ }}` file.

 IV.
-Start a new environment in the `Environments` tab of your Renku project.
+Go to the `Environments` tab of your new Renku project and launch a new session when the Docker image has been built.

 ### 2. Format data